 CactusVPN throws in a free Smart DNS service with its VPN that is said to unblock hundreds of international websites and services.
 Thus, Cactus should be able to unblock the majority of streaming services that you're interested in – either with the VPN or its Smart DNS service.
-We tested CactusVPN's UK server to see if it would access BBC iPlayer outside the UK, and we found the service to work without a hitch!
+We tested CactusVPN's UK server to see if it would unblock BBC iPlayer, and we found the service to work without a hitch!

-- OpenVPN, IKEv2, L2TP/IPSec, SSTP, PPTP, and SoftEther protocols
+- OpenVPN, IKEv2, WireGuard, L2TP/IPSec, SSTP, PPTP, and SoftEther protocols

 - Application killer

 - Dedicated P2P servers